jarun/buku/README.md

       -m, --merge file     add bookmarks from another buku DB file -p, --print [...]    show record details by indices, ranges print all bookmarks, if no arguments
-                           -1 shows the bookmark with highest index -f, --format N       limit fields in -p or Json search output N=1: URL, N=2: URL and tag, N=3: title -j, --json           Json formatted output for -p and search
+                           -n shows the last n results (like tail) -f, --format N       limit fields in -p or Json search output N=1: URL, N=2: URL and tag, N=3: title -j, --json           Json formatted output for -p and search